-What does cruising mean for grandparents?
-It’s yet another way to take youngsters vacationing with us, spending bonding time together, yet recognizing the kids’ need to play with their peers in what may be challenging surroundings.
+What does planning a cruise with grandchildren mean for grandparents?
+It’s yet another way to take youngsters vacationing with us.
+Expect to spend bonding time together, while recognizing kids’ need to play with their peers in what may be challenging surroundings.
 And, being on a full service multi-generational cruise, all together, actually gives us a break from full-time togetherness.

 However, my husband and I found when we took our youngsters sailing that cruises offered a great opportunity for experimentation.
 Ours even got adventurous and tried escargots and Baked Alaska.

 However, if the kids don’t care for the food being served, they can order another dish without worrying about the cost.
-And many of the newer ships feature a 24-hour buffet on the Lido deck, or a pizzeria, so if children are exhausted from a day of snorkeling or trudging around in high temperatures, they may choose a full dinner without dressing up.
+Many newer ships feature a 24-hour buffet on the Lido deck, or a pizzeria.
+That way, if children are exhausted from a day of snorkeling or trudging around in high temperatures, they may choose to eat a casual dinner without dressing up.

 Onboard a Cruise Ship, Activities Keep All Ages Busy

 Among the best features of onboard kids’ programs are the highly trained, warm and outgoing counselors.
 Each of my grandchildren with whom I’ve sailed mentions their love for one of their counselors as among their favorite memories.

 Don’t feel guilty about enrolling the grandkids in a supervised on board program.
 Don’t avoid selective shore excursions designed for young cruisers.
 Youngsters today are often accustomed to participating in programs with other children and teachers or counselors in charge.